-As we discuss in Section IV, the basis information leak can trivially be avoided by fixing the number of rounds in advance, and only announcing the basis choices after all quantum communication has taken place.
+As we discuss in section 5, the basis information leak can trivially be avoided by fixing the number of rounds in advance, and only announcing the basis choices after all quantum communication has taken place.
 We examine some sifting protocols from the literature with this property.
-In contrast to protocols that use iterative sifting, they often use fresh uniform randomness for the choice of the sample, and therefore are trivially sampling uniformly.
-This means that they are secure with respect to our concerns.
-However, we find that there is room for improvement over these protocols regarding efficiency aspects.
+In contrast to protocols that use iterative sifting, they often use fresh uniform randomness for the choice of the sample, and therefore are trivially